kamar/tkbak/README.rst

 =======================================
 :Author: Konstas Marmatakis <marmako@gmail.com>
 :Date: 2013-04-24
-:Description: This is a programm for backup and restore files.
+:Description: This is an application for backup and restore files.
 :Requirements: Requirements
 :INSTALL: Installation
 :USE: User Manual